Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: What is it made out of?
 Not nylon?

 A: Well, they have some that are made out of boar's bristle.
 I don't know if you can still get them.
 I have one that's made out of that.
-You can get boar bristles, you can get those vegetable scrubs, and just brush it on with that.
+If you can't get boar bristles, you can get those vegetable scrubs, and just brush it on with that.

 Q: How long will you let it sit out in the sun?